sigp/lighthouse/book/src/validator-discovery.md

 1. Load an EIP-2335 keystore from the `voting_keystore_path`.
-1. Read the contents of the file at `voting_keystore_password_path` and use it to decrypt the keystore (see prior step) and obtain a BLS keypair.
+1. Read the contents of the file at `voting_keystore_password_path` and use it to decrypt the keystore and obtain a BLS keypair.
 1. Verify that the decrypted BLS keypair matches the `voting_public_key`.
 1. Create a `voting-keystore.json.lock` file adjacent to the `voting_keystore_path`, indicating that the voting keystore is in-use and